tuxmachine/nest-cucumber/README.md

   fresh instances are created for every scenario.
 - BeforeAll and AfterAll steps run outside a scenario and thus cannot run inside scenario-scope.
 Make sure they're defined on a static provider.
+- If you want to set a custom world, make sure you extend the NestWorld, the scenario-scoping depends on it